 The federal government is a great place to work.
 Generous paid leave, benefits, and stability all make a government job appealing.
 However – whether you are retiring, transferring to another agency, or moving to the private sector – eventually, you will have to leave your job in the government.

 You have been working for years, focused on advancing your career within the government ranks.
 But now you are preparing to part ways.
-This is a stressful, exciting time and you have a lot of questions.
+This is a stressful and exciting time.
+You probably have a lot of questions.
 How much notice should I give?
 Who do I notify?
-What will happen to my Vacation Time and Sick Leave?
+What will happen to my vacation time and sick leave?
 What about my Thrift Savings Plan?
 What if I want to return to the government someday?

-Read on below to answer to these questions and many more about what to do when leaving a government job.
+Read on below for answer to these questions and many others.

 How Much Notice Should I Give Before Quitting?